quamernasim/Superhero-Character-Based-On-RAG-AI-Using-Haystack-And-Qdrant/README.md

 To build the RAG-based superhero chatbot, we will use Haystack, a framework that makes it easy to build end-to-end RAG-based chatbots.
 We will use the Llama-3 model to generate responses in the style of popular superheroes.
 We will build the superhero chatbot using Haystack and integrate it with Qdrant to retrieve the superhero dialogues.

 ## Streamlit App
-We will also create a Streamlit app where users can chat with their favourite superheroes.
-The Streamlit app will allow users to select their favourite superhero and start a conversation with the superhero chatbot.
+We will also create a Streamlit app where users can chat with their favorite superheroes.
+The Streamlit app will allow users to select their favorite superhero and start a conversation with the superhero chatbot.
 The superhero chatbot will generate responses in the style of the selected superhero.

 To run the Streamlit app, you can use the following command:
 ```bash